Bayesian Inference over the Stiefel Manifold via the Givens Representation: Related Work

 \section{Related Work}

+While several innovative methods have been proposed for sampling distributions over the Stiefel manifold, many are either specialized in the types of distributions they can sample or require significant modifications of the underlying inference methods.
+This poses challenges for their adoption and use in practice, especially within current probabilistic programming frameworks used by practitioners.

-\cite{hoff2009simulation} introduces a Gibbs sampling approach to update unknown orthogonal matrix parameters from a collection of known conditional distributions.
-Unfortunately, this requires that the conditional distribution of the orthogonal matrix parameter given other model parameters belongs to a known parametric distribution that is easy to sample.
-In practice, this limits the approach to a specific class of models.
+In \cite{hoff2009simulation}, a Gibbs sampling approach is introduced for densities specified in terms of orthogonal matrices when the orthogonal matrix parameter, conditioned on all other model parameters, follows a distribution in the Bingham-von Mises-Fisher family.
+In practice, this limits the flexibility of this approach to a specific class of models and may not offer the same sampling efficiency as modern algorithms such as HMC.